Sokushinbutsu: Japan

-Presumably many monks died partway through this grueling process, but the exact number is not known.
-Neither is it currently known if a female Buddhist Nun ever attempted, let alone succeeded at this.

 One of the altars in the Honmyō-ji temple of Yamagata Prefecture continues to preserve one of the oldest mummies—that of the sokushinbutsu ascetic named Honmyōkai.
 This process of self-mummification was mainly practiced in Yamagata in Northern Japan between the 11th and 19th century, by members of the Japanese Vajrayana school of Buddhism called Shingon ("True Word").
 The practitioners of sokushinbutsu did not view this practice as an act of suicide, but rather as a form of further enlightenment.

-Emperor Meiji banned this practice in 1879.
-Assisted suicide—including religious suicide—is now illegal.
+Emperor Meiji banned and criminalized this practice in 1877, viewing it as "anachronistic and depraved".
+However, in 1903, a Buddhist monk named Bukkai succeeded of transforming into a sokushinbutsu, becoming the last person in Japan to do so.
+Bukkai's remains were later exhumed by researchers at Tohoku University in 1961 and now rest in Kanzeon-ji, Fukuoka.